Abdelhamid-Younes/vginsights_DS_project3/README.md

 # vginsights_DS_project3
-This project aims to create an ETL pipeline in order to load data (about 1GB) of video games with their statistics and their history performances.
+This project aims to create an ETL pipeline in order to load data of video games (about 19000 games) with their statistics and their history performances.
 We segmented and merged csv and json files into multiple dataframes and then brought everything back together in a clean and organized database using MYSQL and Pandas.

 The raw data is sourced from : https://analyticsengineeringprojects.s3.eu-west-1.amazonaws.com/VG_Insights.7z